Bentho-Pelagic Research Focus

 Sea-bed inhabiting communities in the Weddell Sea and along the Antarctic Peninsula are relatively well known due to regular surveys in the past 30 years, especially by applying non-invasive imaging technology and through conceptual as well as numeric models.

 This refers to biodiversity patterns of sponges, cnidarians, sea-squirts, bryozoans, and echinoderms and their response to climate-driven environmental impact.
-The ecological results, of which most are uploaded to the data repositories ANTABIF and PANGAEA, are put into a wider topical and geographic context through international cooperation within integrative projects of the Scientific Committee on Antarctic Research (SCAR) such as Antarctic Thresholds - Ecosystem Resilience and Adaptation (AnT-ERA), the Antarctic Environments Portal, EU-PolarNet, and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
-Scientific knowledge on Antarctic biological processes is disseminated by additional national and international stakeholder-oriented initiatives.
+The ecological results, of which most are uploaded to the data repositories ANTABIF and PANGAEA, are put into a wider topical and geographic context through international cooperation within integrative projects of the Scientific Committee on Antarctic Research (SCAR) such as Antarctic Thresholds - Ecosystem Resilience and Adaptation (AnT-ERA), the Antarctic Environments Portal, Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and European Science Foundation (ESF).
+Scientific knowledge on marine biodiversity and ecological processes is disseminated by stakeholder-oriented initiatives and tools.